saowwapark/inCNV-datasource/README.md

 ## Data accuracy

-Users can see the content of data, what version of data public databases provide, and what version of data we reformat on [released page](https://github.com/saowwapark/inCNV-datasource/releases).
+Users can see the content of data, what version of data that public databases provide, and what version of data we reformat on [released page](https://github.com/saowwapark/inCNV-datasource/releases).